StevenBlack/vocab/README.md

 ### garrulous
 Excessively talkative in a silly, chattering way.
-Often misused to mean just plain friendly and willing to talk, which is loquacious.
-Save garrulous to describe relatives who call frequently and make it impossible to get off the telephone no matter how hard you try.

 ### gatefold
 This is a large page, folded and bound into a book or magazine.
-Examples are those expensive car or perfume advertisements in magazines or, most frequently, the maps included in certain books.
-The centerfold in Playboy is, as it sounds, a centrally located gatefold.

 ### gelid
 A word for icy or frozen.
-It is rarely used figuratively.
-A haughty woman might have an icy stare, but gelid should be reserved for lakes in the winter or desserts offered by street vendors in the summer.

 ### genre
-Category.
-Similar items belong to the same genre.
-Science fiction is a genre of literature.
+Category. .

 ### germane
-Another way of saying relevant, pertinent or appropriate, but strictly reserved for referring to ideas.
-You couldn't say that wearing a certain pair of shoes is germane to a particular set of clothes.
-The topic of sexual harassment is germane to a discussion about rights in the workplace, however.
-In a conversation about classical music, James Brown is probably not germane.
+Relevant, pertinent or appropriate, but strictly reserved for referring to ideas.

 ### gerrymander